davidtchiu/davidtchiu.github.io/teaching/cs240/hwk4.schelling/index.md

 - Vacant cells should be colored white, and its color cannot be changed.
 Picking a different color for either of the two populations should immediately cause their colors to change in the table.
 It should not, however, reset the table or move any elements around.

-- When typing in a new dimension, similarity theshold, vacant %, or population split, your table's state should adjust to the new values as-you-type.
+- When typing in a new dimension, similarity threshold, vacant %, or population split, your table's state should adjust to the new values as-you-type.
 Randomize/reset the table if the dimension, vacant, or population split changes.
-Changing the similarity theshold should not cause your table to reset.
+Changing the similarity threshold should not cause your table to reset.

 - The `Randomize` button should cause the spots to be distributed randomly.